Tag: Protecting Groups

 I’m working on materials to help students unlock and practice organic chemistry.
 So if you are just getting started, stay tuned!

-The trityl group is another acid-labile protecting group that might remind you of Boc!
-Here we explain the “standard” trityl and exciting,more advanced versions!
+The trityl group (Tr or Trt) is an acid-labile protecting group that might remind you of Boc!
+Here we explain the “standard” trityl and exciting, more advanced versions!

 What is the Trityl Protecting Group?